TejasAghade/nodejs-setup-scripts/README.md

 linux/mac : use .sh file.
 windows use : .bat file

-#### (Executable file will be available in next update for windows so we can setup whole nodejs project in two clicks)
+#### (Executable files will be available in the next update so we can setup whole nodejs project in two clicks)

 ### Setps :